Illustrated by Pop Sutthiya Lertyongphati

 - Use peer-assessment and self-assessment, but don’t do this for everything.
 Students still need to receive acknowledgement from their teacher.

-Here’s a video I made about the Four Rules of Praise:
+Here’s a video I made about the Four Rules of Praise (highly recommended):

 #2: Learning Journals

-Shortly after getting my PGCE and completing my NQT year in the UK, I came to Thailand to work as a Chemistry Teacher at an international school in Bangkok.
+Shortly after getting my PGCE and completing my NQT year in the UK, I came to Bangkok, Thailand to work as a Chemistry Teacher at an international school.
 I was lucky enough to have been given a very able and hard-working class of Year 10 students to teach.
 In fact, the illustrator of this blog and my books: Pop Sutthiya Lertyongphati, was in that class.

 The students mainly took to it very well.
 Extracts from Pop’s beautiful Learning Journal are shown below: